 Biography

-My husband and I share our lives with a combined total of 8 children, two daughters-in-law, one granddaughter, two cats, and two turtles.
+My husband and I live in Athens and share our lives with a combined total of 8 children, many in-laws, one grandchild, two cats, and two turtles.
 I ran my first marathon when I was 50 years old, and my longterm goal for myself is to be able to finish in the “female, 90-94” age bracket for a nice half-marathon someday.

 Areas of Expertise